apptainer/apptainer-userdocs/bind_paths_and_mounts.rst

        --mount type=bind,src=inputs.sif,dst=/input-data,image-src=/ \
        mycontainer.sif

-If your bind source is a SIF then {Singularity} will bind from the first data partition in the SIF, or you may specify an alternative descriptor by ID with the additional option ``id=n``, where n is the descriptor ID.
+If your bind source is a SIF then {Project} will bind from the first data partition in the SIF, or you may specify an alternative descriptor by ID with the additional option ``id=n``, where n is the descriptor ID.